Skip to main content

 2. Apply a life course framework to understanding the determinants a woman’s or reproductive health concern and population strategies to address the health concern.
 380.604 Life Course Perspectives on Health

-3. Evaluate strategies to promote population health, including the policies and programs that address health concerns and behavior for women or mothers and newborns.
+3. Evaluate strategies and frameworks to promote population health, including the policies and programs that address health and family planning concerns and behavior for women or mothers and newborns.
 380.624 Maternal and Child Health Legislation and Programs OR

 380.665 Family Planning Policies and Programs OR